Leo3213/HP-Probook-450-G6-hackintosh-Ventura-13.2/README.md

 My HP ProBook 450 G6 i5 Hackintosh laptop configuration.

-You will need to add your own: platform id information and map your own usb ports!!!
+You will need to add your own:

+    platform id information
+    and map your own usb ports!!!

-THE SMBIOS IM USING IS MacBookPro15,2
+THE SMBIOS IM USING IS

+    MacBookPro15,2

 I put these commands at the top so everyone would see them :)

-*
     Readable brightness keys troubleshoot:

-Do a hard shutout and keep the power button down for 30 seconds This clears the Laptops EC.
+        Do a hard shutout and keep the power button down for 30 seconds This clears the Laptops EC. and fixes the issue

 After install to get sleep/wake working run theses commands:

-    "sudo pmset -a hibernatemode 0"
+    sudo pmset -a hibernatemode 0
-    "sudo pmset autopoweroff 0"
+    sudo pmset autopoweroff 0
-    "sudo pmset powernap 0"
+    sudo pmset powernap 0
-    "sudo pmset standby 0"
+    sudo pmset standby 0
-    "sudo pmset proximitywake 0"
+    sudo pmset proximitywake 0
-    "sudo pmset tcpkeepalive 0"
+    sudo pmset tcpkeepalive 0  *read below!

+        {this command just tells the computer even though your connected to the internet you can still sleep, thats why it says it affects find my :) }

-    "sudo pmset lidwake 0"
+    sudo pmset lidwake 0

 after install to enable TRIM (TO PROLONG THE LIFE OF YOUR SSD) run this command: